 Such gall, they lied.
 Well, not really.
 They were there in 14 minutes, not 30.
 I timed them.
 Don’t forget, I quantify.
 I’m good at quantifying.
 And it was just 14 minutes.

 Did you pick up on the part that Dee is a girl?
 And no, she wasn’t offended when I asked her where she got her mechanical aptitude.
 Turns out her dad wanted her to have a skill to fall back on.
-Dad, you did good.
+Dad, you did well.
 Dee was awesome.

 The world needs to know Dee.
 CEOs could learn much from her.
 I also think she knows my love language.

 Enterprise Rent-A-Car, I love you.
 In less than 24 hours, I was seated in a small sports car at Enterprise.
 No, that wasn’t my rental.
-They just let me sit in it first because my associate saw the twitter in my eye after I whistled at it.
-My associate ultimately escorted me to my car and we spoke for nearly 10 minutes.
+They just let me sit in it first because my associate saw the glitter in my eye after I whistled at it.
+My associate ultimately escorted me to my car, and we spoke for nearly 10 minutes.
 She was great.
 But it got much, much better.

 There was no way I could stop to re-fuel my car before I arrived.
 At that point, a $200 surcharge would have been chump change.
 I just wanted on my seat so I could get back to Missouri.

-“Don’t worry about it, I’m just charging you for 2 gallons” That’s what the Enterprise guy said.
+“Don’t worry about it; I’m just charging you for 2 gallons.”
+That’s what the Enterprise guy said.

 Say what?
 No, you don’t understand, I’m late.
 I didn’t fill up.
 Please, take my credit card.
 I’m a CFO.
 You need my money.
 Follow your process.
 I broke the rule.
 Charge me, please!
-I’m a bad customer.
+I’m a terrible customer.

 “No, Mr. Gandy, we understand.”